Define Conditional Formatting

 DocumentBuilder builder = new DocumentBuilder(doc);

-Step 3: Start a new table and add cells
+Step 3: Start a Table

 Table table = builder.StartTable();